-Herb-Roasted, Apple Cider Vinegar-Brined Heritage Turkey
+Turkey Recipe, Best Ever Herb-Roasted, Apple Cider Vinegar-Brined Heritage Bird

 If you want the tenderest turkey out there, a brine is your secret ingredient (if you want to know more about brining, read The Pros and Cons of Brining a Turkey).
 With a bit of planning, this savory roast will tickle the taste buds of everyone at your family gathering.

-First thing’s first: secure a heritage turkey (here’s 5 Reasons to Choose a Heritage Turkey).
+First thing’s first: secure a heritage turkey (here are 5 Reasons to Choose a Heritage Turkey).
 Sometimes found under the names ‘Narragansett’ or ‘Bourbon Red,’ these turkeys are firmer in texture than a regular supermarket bird.
 Often raised free-range with a diverse diet and extended lifespan, heritage turkeys grow slowly and develop deeper flavor than conventional birds.

 Heritage turkeys are usually smaller than the hybrid breeds readily available at the local grocery store, taking anywhere from 24 to 30 weeks to reach market weight, as compared to about 18 weeks for a conventional turkey.
 Smaller heritage turkeys are a great fit for smaller gatherings and the perfect size for one of our favorite roasting pans, Made In’s Blue Carbon Steel Roasting Pan, which holds a twelve-pound bird.
 The angled stainless steel handles are ideal for tenting with aluminum foil – a crucial step in turkey roasting.
 For more non-toxic bakeware picks, see our chef-reviewed guide.

 The key to a moist, tender heritage turkey is an acidic brine.
-Brining poultry adds terrific depth and flavor to blander meat.
+Brining poultry adds terrific depth and flavor to a typically bland meat.
 Ideally, you’d brine your turkey overnight or for a full day before roasting.
 For heritage turkeys specifically, the brine will help soften the flesh, resulting in a succulent, crisp turkey for your holiday table.
 And if you’re not using a heritage turkey this year, this recipe also works very well for a regular turkey.

 Need more recipes to round out your holiday meal?
 You’ve got to try our insanely delicious sweet potato casserole, and our plant-based green bean casserole.
 For dessert, you’ll want our homemade pumpkin pie (it’s paleo-friendly).
 You can even make your own pumpkin puree for that pie and more!

-Brine
+Ingredients: Brine

-Roast
+Ingredients: Roast

-Preparation
+Brined Turkey Preparation

 - A day before roasting, remove the giblets and neck from turkey; reserve.
 Next, place the turkey in a brining vessel large enough to submerge the bird and small enough to fit your refrigerator.
 (If you don’t have such a vessel, you can also place your turkey in two or three clean, unscented plastic garbage bags nested inside one another.
 Secure and place in a cooler with ice.)
 Mix the apple cider vinegar, 3 quarts of water, salt, lemons, and bay leaves, and pour the liquid over turkey evenly.